matijoingithub/matijoingithub/README.md

 - [**Coursera**](https://www.coursera.org/) - partners with more than 200 leading universities and companies to bring flexible, affordable, job-relevant online learning to individuals and organizations worldwide.
 - [**Codewars**](https://www.codewars.com) - Improve your skills by training with others on real code challenges.
 Codewars is a collective effort by its users
 - [**HackerRank**](https://www.hackerrank.com/dashboard) - Stand out from the crowd.
 Take the HackerRank Skills Certification Test and make you profile stand out
+- [**W3School**](https://www.w3schools.com) - W3Schools is optimized for learning, testing, and training.
+Examples might be simplified to improve reading and basic understanding

 - 💬 I’m currently working on improving it...